 That was the case recently.
 Although asparagus season is just around the corner – hopefully even here, where we are currently preparing for yet another round of snow! – I had a hard time finding any asparagus.
 I was finally able to track some down at one of the many grocery stores I checked.
 If you run into the same dilemma, keep trying other stores!
 Hopefully you’ll have the same luck as I eventually did.

 As with most roasted vegetables, the method is pretty simple.
 Just toss the veggies with some oil, salt, and anything else you’re in the mood for, and then bake them in a hot oven until they become lightly browned.
 The asparagus should be tender, but not flimsy.
-Even the skinny little pieces I found in January had some structure to them.
 If you’re unsure whether it’s time to eat, just cut into a spear with a fork to test it, and continue baking until your preferred texture is reached.

 If you haven’t jumped on the roasted vegetable bandwagon yet, hop on board!